PsyMetRiC is getting bigger and better.

 PsyMetRiC is a web-based clinical decision support tool intended for use by qualified health professionals.
 It calculates and displays estimates of the likelihood of

-developing non-serious cardiometabolic outcomes—specifically, weight gain within one year, metabolic syndrome within six years, and type 2 diabetes within ten+ years—in young adults aged 16–35 with a psychotic disorder.
+developing cardiometabolic outcomes—specifically, weight gain within one year, metabolic syndrome within six years, and type 2 diabetes within ten+ years—in young adults aged 16–35 with a psychotic disorder.

 The information is intended to inform, not drive, clinical management and to support shared decision-making.
 PsyMetRiC does not screen, diagnose, triage, prioritize,